 1. Pick Three Finishes

-When picking pieces for your outdoor living area, start with mixing three different finishes.
+When picking pieces for your outdoor porch furniture, start with mixing three different finishes.
 For this outdoor space, we chose to mix in woven, teak, and concrete finishes.
 The woven sofa, lounge chairs, and teak table legs gives the entire space a cohesive look, while the concrete accents help break everything up and keep the space from being too matchy.

 2. Mix in Accessories

-In this space we used the Estes Square Fire Table to contrast the natural teak of the Madison Collection.
-Since so many outdoor furniture pieces tend to be woven, metal or wood, mixing in concrete is a great way to break up a stagnant outdoor space.
-We also brought in different textures like the outdoor throw pillows, LED lanterns, and various planters.
+In this space we used the rectuangular fire table to contrast the natural teak of the Madison Collection.
+Since so many outdoor porch furniture pieces tend to be woven, metal or wood, mixing in concrete is a great way to break up a stagnant outdoor space.
+We also brought in different outdoor decor like the outdoor throw pillows, LED lanterns, and various planters.